2014 – 2015

 West Chester University offers a variety of undergraduate and graduate courses, in a number of delivery modalities (onsite, offsite, and online), shortly after the first of the year and before the spring semester begins.
 Students from any college or university, as well as nontraditional students, may take courses for enjoyment, personal growth, or degree credit.

 Nondegree is an academic term for “not formally accepted in a degree program.”
-Students often begin their college careers by taking classes nondegree, for personal and professional growth.
+Students may begin their college careers by taking classes nondegree, for personal and professional growth.

 Nondegree students are not eligible to receive financial aid; however, they may take advantage of other services offered by the University including